fIux-dev/froyo/README.md

 ## Known issues
 * A black screen is shown for a bit when the application first starts.
 This is due to font loading taking a while.
 * Bookmarked series cannot be downloaded yet.
 A workaround is to bookmark each work in the series individually.
 * Currently it is not possible to cancel loading bookmarks, series, user works, user bookmarks, generic URL pages until the individual works are loaded.
 A workaround is to restart the application.
+* If you have saved a login in your settings file, and you are currently being rate limited by AO3, you will not be able to start up the application and will see a message about rate limiting.
+A workaround is to clear your login information in `settings.ini`.
 * Clicking `Download all` while bookmarks, series, collections, etc. are loading will not download the individual works in them.
 At least the individual work IDs must be loaded for the download to be queued.
 * Closing the application while requests are ongoing can take a while to respond, in order to terminate all background threads cleanly.
+If rate limiting is enabled, closing the application will take even longer and may appear to freeze as it is shutting down.
 * `Ctrl + C` through the command-line will not terminate the application cleanly.
 This may cause issues with the log file not being written completely, etc.
 * If you have a lot of bookmarks and/or works, the downloader will likely be rate limited by AO3.
 Right now,